fourjuaneight/resume/src/entries/work/2020-big-pixel.md

 ---

-- Created a user-friendly and informative platform from the ground up to effectively communicate regulatory compliance solutions and services.
+- Architected a comprehensive platform using NextJS and Tailwind CSS to effectively communicate regulatory compliance solutions and services with a focus on user-centric design.
-- Optimized site performance to deliver a seamless user experience for visitors seeking compliance information.
+- Optimized site performance through Server-Side Rendering and efficient asset management, providing a seamless and fast-loading experience for visitors on slow or intermittent connections.
-- Enhanced user interfaces to increase engagement and simplify navigation.
+- Enhanced user interfaces with intuitive design patterns and responsive layouts, utilizing custom components in React to increase engagement and simplify navigation.
-- Clearly highlighted offerings, making it easier for potential clients to understand and access services.
+- Implemented clear, structured content presentation and strategic SEO optimizations, including metadata and schema markup, to highlight offerings and facilitate easy discovery and access for potential clients.